gdamjan/tt-rss-service/README.md

 I choose to use nginx on the "host" so that it can be shared with other services, and it makes integration with LetsEncrypt/certbot easier.
 I personally also use a remote database server.

-The portable service will mount `/etc/ssl/certs` from the "host" in the service, so that trusted ca certificates are not hard-coded in the image, and can be updated as part of the "host" OS life-cycle.

 ## Nginx configuration